MartinPdeS/PyMieSim/README.rst

 PyMieSim is a software designed for comprehensive Mie scattering analysis, featuring a user-friendly installation and operation process.
 The characterization of the scattering event within PyMieSim is determined by a set of specific properties, as illustrated in the subsequent figure.

 Currently, PyMieSim integrates three distinct solvers tailored to three different types of scatterers: spherical particles, infinite cylindrical particles, and core-shell spherical particles.
 Additional parameters governing the scattering event are contingent upon the attributes of the light source and the detector (when applicable).
-The attributes pertinent to each of these components are delineated in the ensuing figure."
+The attributes pertinent to each of these components are delineated in the ensuing figure.

 .. image:: https://github.com/MartinPdeS/PyMieSim/raw/master/docs/images/code_structure.png